 Brooklyn Borough Hall is a Greek Revival–style building with can’t-miss columns, photo-worthy steps, and overlooks the municipal building where civil ceremonies are held.
-Twenty-four hours after applying for your marriage license, get in line with your $25 fee in hand, then head to Brooklyn Borough Hall once it’s official for photos.
+Wait 24 hours after applying for your marriage license, get in line with your $25 fee in hand, then head to Brooklyn Borough Hall once it’s official for photos.

 More than an affordable way to find a place to stay, Airbnb is full of gorgeous private properties that can be (affordably!) rented for your wedding celebration.
 Bonus: You and your wedding party will have sleeping accommodations right on-site as well.
 Just be sure to consider all of the other rentals that may need to be brought in to accommodate the space.
 "The thing to keep in mind is that if you're planning your wedding at a place that does not include in-house services, the cost will be significant to bring in things like tables, chairs, and catering," says Nichols.
-Prices for Airbnb fees definitely vary based on location and size, but if you’re willing to do a little digging, we bet there’s a perfect spot for you on the site.
-Here are a few we love.
+Prices for Airbnb fees definitely vary based on location and size, but if you’re willing to do a little digging, we bet there’s a perfect spot for you.

 A Washington Lodge on the River

 Escape to this waterfront lodge in the Pacific Northwest for a dreamy outdoor wedding.
 This 12,000-square-foot lodge has plenty of space to accommodate at least 40 guests, and there's even tables, chairs, and tablecloths for use on-site.
 Pricing ranges between $2,000 to $3,000 per night, giving you everything you need to tie the knot all wrapped up into one location.

 Is there anything cooler than a loft wedding in New York City?
 The owner has a full-service event planning company, making planning your big day so easy.
 With space for up to 65 guests and the perfect central location (right on 23rd street), your wedding will truly be a celebration to remember.
 Evening rentals begin at $1,500.